benbjurstrom/cloudflare-images-php/README.md

 You can find more information about direct creator uploads in the [Cloudflare Docs](https://developers.cloudflare.com/images/cloudflare-images/upload-images/direct-creator-upload/).

 ## Using with Laravel
-It's easy to use this package in Laravel.
 Begin by adding your credentials to your services config file.
 ```php
 // config/services.php
 'cloudflare' => [